StarRocks/starrocks/docs/en/loading/InsertInto.md

 :::note

-From v3.4.0 onwards, `insert_timeout` applies to operations involved INSERT (for example, UPDATE, DELETE, CTAS, materialized view refresh, statistics collection, and PIPE), replacing `query_timeout`.
+From v3.4.0 onwards, the system variable `insert_timeout` applies to operations involved INSERT (for example, UPDATE, DELETE, CTAS, materialized view refresh, statistics collection, and PIPE), replacing `query_timeout`.

 :::

-### INSERT match column by name
+### Match column by name

 By default, INSERT matches the columns in the source and the target tables by their positions, that is, the mapping of the columns in the statement.